Alice Downs Obituary - Decatur, GA | gainesvilletimes.com

 Died May 4, 2020

 Alice Camille Downs, age 71, of Decatur, died Monday, May 4.
-Visitation will be Saturday, May 9, from 1:00 p.m. to 2:00 p.m., at McDonald and Son Funeral Home.
-A memorial service for family will be held following the visitation.
+A memorial service for family was held at McDonald and Son Funeral Home at 2:00 p.m.
+Saturday, May 9.
 Arrangements by McDonald and Son Funeral Home, Cumming.

 Died May 4, 2020

 Alice Camille Downs, age 71, of Decatur, died Monday, May 4.
-Visitation will be Saturday, May 9, from 1:00 p.m. to 2:00 p.m., at McDonald and Son Funeral Home.
-A memorial service for family will be held following the visitation.
+A memorial service for family was held at McDonald and Son Funeral Home at 2:00 p.m.
+Saturday, May 9.
 Arrangements by McDonald and Son Funeral Home, Cumming.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.